Generic selectors

 Situated in Egypt's New Administrative Capital, this stadium is a modern architectural wonder and a premier football venue in Africa.

 The New Administrative Stadium is now the second-biggest football venue on the continent and features a breathtaking bowl design.
-The 93,000-capacity stadium includes world-class facilities such as two indoor halls, an Olympic-size swimming pool, and a training ground.
+The 93,000-capacity stadium boasts world-class facilities, including two indoor halls, an Olympic-sized swimming pool, and a dedicated training ground.

 Access to the ground is currently very limited due to ongoing construction work in and around the stadium.
 However, initial glimpses reveal that the stadium is equipped with cutting-edge LED lighting technology and is part of a larger sports complex located at the heart of Egypt's new city.

-More notable features of the New Administrative Stadium include a high-end sound system and a jumbotron that should give you an immersive stadium experience on matchdays.
+Notable features of the New Administrative Stadium include a high-end sound system and a jumbotron that provide an immersive stadium experience on matchdays.

 Godswill Akpabio International Stadium, Nigeria